Why we never change our published constants after the fact (and publish them on day one)

 How do I check what methodology version a score was computed under?+

-Couldn't Rankquant's editorial team just change weights and pretend they were always that way?+
+Couldn't Rankquant's editorial team just change a constant and pretend it was always that way?+

 How does this interact with affiliate revenue?+